National Register Listings in

 Today, Minnehaha County remains an important hub within South Dakota.
 Its county seat, Sioux Falls, is the largest city in the state and serves as a center for commerce, industry, and culture.
 The county continues to grow and adapt to the changing needs of its residents, while simultaneously preserving its rich history and heritage.

-This timeline provides a concise overview of the key events in the history of Minnehaha County, South Dakota.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Minnehaha County, South Dakota.

 • 1862 - The Dakota Territory was established, which included the area that is now Minnehaha County.